 It cannot go without saying that boxing is one of the most physically challenging sports in the world.
 According to several studies about “science of muscles and movement” expert label boxing as the most demanding sport for an athlete.
 Boxing requires strength, power, endurance and the ability to withstand huge hits over a period of time.
 Not to mention the huge dedication that goes into the 3 or 4 month training camps before a fight.
 When the rounds go by, a boxer has to dig dip and overcome the pain and fatigue.
 Boxing definitely deserves it’s place as one of the most physically challenging sports.

-Tennis is a very physically challenging sport, it involves short-duration bursts of all-out energy in the form of quick sprints, transitional movements whilst trying to hit a ball.
+Tennis is a very physical and mental sport, it involves short-duration bursts of all-out energy in the form of quick sprints, transitional movements whilst trying to hit a ball.
 Every tennis player must carry great strength, speed, power and control.
 While some people might think tennis is not physically challenging due to the rest periods players get between games, it is quite the opposite.
-Tennis is also usually played under the blazing sun, and matches usually last over 2 hours and some maybe double that time which can takes lots of energy out of the body.
-Rafal Nadal has mastered the clay court and the hot temperatures, if you pair this with his tremendous ability it is obvious why he is a 10 time French Open champion.
+The tennis calendar also follows summer around the world and is also usually played under the blazing sun, with matches usually lasting over 2 hours.
+Try doing this for a few hours while sprinting around the court holding 20 shot rallies!

 MMA and wrestling alike require a lot of physical demands.
 MMA requires full body strength, un-matched conditioning and fitness levels to ensure those fast reflexes, speed and power.
 The sport involves stand up fighting, grappling and ground based grappling.
 During each five-minute round, fighters need to maintain an unparalleled level of physical and mental alertness to avoid falling victim to a technically perfect fight-ending blow from an opponent.